JonHoyle.com Mirror of MacCompanion

 At 18 pages, however, the paper seemed a bit long as a single article.
 Since it was fairly well sectioned, I proposed to Robert that I could break the paper up into its component topics, and publish it as a series.
 Robert was very gracious and liked the idea, and suggested that depending on how well it went, I might be invited to stay on as a regular columnist.
 The rest, as they say, is history.

-Although the information is a bit dated, much of the original MacHack paper holds up, even five years later.
-To get a higher level overview of this paper, feel free to view the MacHack PowerPoint presentation.
+Although the information is a bit dated today, much of the original MacHack paper holds up, even five years later.
+To get a higher level overview of this paper, feel free to view the associated MacHack PowerPoint presentation.

 To Explore Strange New Worlds ...

 My most popular articles in 2006 was a three part series devoted to Basic development environments on the Macintosh.
-This covered this history of Basic development environments and reviewed some of the newer entries, including FutureBasic, Chipmunk Basic, KBasic and PureBasic.
+This covered this history of the Basic programming language on the Mac and reviewed some of the newer entries, including FutureBasic, Chipmunk Basic, KBasic, and PureBasic.
 In 2008, we revisited Basic compilers again for an update.

 In the Fall of 2007, Mac OS X 10.5 Leopard was released.
 So for the rest of the year, the According to Hoyle… columns were devoted to examining this new operating system and other development related topics, including Xcode 3.0, Objective-C 2.0 enhancements and GCC 4.2.
-The following year in 2008, we continued with a tutorial on Objective-C for C++ programmers, reviewed other Macintosh operating systems, and previewed Mac OS X 10.6 Snow Leopard and Xcode 3.2 compilers.
+The following year in 2008, we continued with a tutorial on Objective-C for C++ programmers, reviewed other Macintosh operating systems, as well as previewing Mac OS X 10.6 Snow Leopard and Xcode 3.2 compilers.

 To Boldly Go ...

-But perhaps the most anticipated columns were the ones covering WWDC (Apple's Worldwide Developer Conference).
-WWDC '06 and '07 detailed Mac OS X 10.5 Leopard, whilst WWDC '08 and '09 described the upcoming Mac OS X 10.6 Snow Leopard.
-The recent column on WWDC '10 discussed Apple's change in focus to mobile computing and what that means for Mac programmers.
-I felt that these conference reviews were very useful, particularly for those who were unable to attend.
+But perhaps the most anticipated According to Hoyle… columns were the ones covering WWDC (Apple's Worldwide Developer Conference).
+WWDC '06 and '07 detailed Mac OS X 10.5 Leopard, whilst WWDC '08 and '09 described the upcoming Mac OS X 10.6 Snow Leopard operating system.
+The most recent column on this year's WWDC '10 discussed Apple's change in focus to mobile computing and what that means for Mac programmers.
+I felt that these conference reviews were very useful, particularly for those who were unable to attend these sold-out conferences.
 While remaining within the confines of Apple's non-disclosure agreement, I was able to relay very important information vital to the Mac development community.
-I must admit, the articles covering WWDC were my favorite to write.
+I must admit, these articles covering WWDC were my favorite to write.

-However without question, the most popular series of articles in my five year run at MacCompanion was (without a doubt) Running Classic on Mac OS X 10.5 Leopard, with its detailed analysis and review of SheepShaver, Basilisk and other Classic emulators.
+However, without question, the most popular series of articles during my five year run at MacCompanion was (without a doubt) Running Classic on Mac OS X 10.5 Leopard, with its detailed analysis and review of SheepShaver, Basilisk, and other Classic emulators.
 To this day, I still receive followup emails asking for further information on these topics.
 Despite the huge success in moving toward Intel processors and 10.5 Leopard, there are apparently a large number of people still interested in running Classic apps.
 A SheepShaver update column was published in 2009.

 We also had some light moments too in this column, covering the Top 10 Mac Fiascos of All-Time and even a column devoted exclusively to Programmer Jokes.
 In the end, I am satisfied that a range of bases were covered, and I had something for everyone.
-Yes, this column might have gotten a little too technical and a little too geeky at times, but I believe that these columns were also balanced out by more user level articles.
+Yes, these columns might have gotten a little too technical and a little too geeky from time to time, but I believe that these columns were also balanced out by more user level articles as well.

 Thank you for sticking with me through it all.